warp-ds/warp-portal-poc/docs/get-started/designers/designing-for-multibrand/index.md

 ![FINN confirm button with a pointing arrow to a Tori confirm button](/images/get-started/variables-in-figma.png)
 :::

-Switching brands will change the tokens for all components which resulting colours, typography, border radiuses and other things to be different for each brand.
+Select a WARP component and select change variable mode in Layer settings in the right sidebar.
 ::: image-block
 ![Figma interface of a selected button pointing to the switch brand functionality](/images/get-started/variables-in-figma2.png)
 :::

-Select a WARP component and select change variable mode in Layer settings in the right sidebar.
+You can also switch brands on entire frames and everything using variables will change.

 ::: image-block
 ![Figma interface higtligting the selected frame is set to "Tori Light"](/images/get-started/variables-in-figma3.png)
 :::

-Tip!
-You can also switch brands on entire frames and everything using variables will change.